esp8266/Arduino/doc/reference.rst

 You also need to use ``Serial.setDebugOutput(true)`` to enable output from ``printf()`` function.

+The method ``Serial.setRxBufferSize(size_t size)`` allows to define the receiving buffer depth.
+The default value is 256.

 Both ``Serial`` and ``Serial1`` objects support 5, 6, 7, 8 data bits,
 odd (O), even (E), and no (N) parity, and 1 or 2 stop bits.
 To set the desired mode, call ``Serial.begin(baudrate, SERIAL_8N1)``,